csinva/csinva.github.io/_notes/ai/ml.md

     2. Top-down divisive - starts with 1 cluster then separates
 - ex. starting with each item in its own cluster, find best pair to merge into a new cluster
 - repeatedly do this to make a tree (dendrogram)
-- distances between clusters
+- distances between clustersdefined by *linkage function*
-\begin{itemize}
-- single-link=nearest neighbor=their closest members (long, skinny clusters)
+  - single-link - closest members (long, skinny clusters)
-- complete-link=furthest neighbor=their furthest members (tight clusters)
+  - complete-link - furthest members  (tight clusters)
-- average=average of all cross-cluster pairs - most widely used
+  - average - most widely used
-\end{itemize}
+- ex.
+MST - keep linking shortest link
+- *ultrametric distance* - tighter than triangle inequality
+    - $d(x, y) \leq max(d(x,z), d(y,z))$
+- k-means++ - better at not getting stuck in local minima
+    - randomly move centers apart
 - Complexity: $O(n^2p)$ for first iteration and then can only get worse

 ## Partitional

 - partition n objects into a set of K clusters (must be specified)
 - globally optimal: exhaustively enumerate all partitions
 - minimize sum of squared distances from cluster centroid